 We offer a stimulating and challenging learning environment - our program provides ample opportunity for students to discover the culture, current affairs and everyday life in German speaking countries.

 Our courses are based on a student-centered approach and conducted in an interactive format.

-All of the instructors are ACTFL certified oral proficiency testers for German.
+All of the instructors are ACTFL certified oral proficiency testers, and writing proficiency test raters for German.

 One of the advantages of a small program is the faculty student ratio - the classes are small and each student gets a lot of individual attention.
 The maximum number of students in the language classes is 19 and upper-division classes are even smaller.